 EOC offers several different programs that mentors can participate in that best fit their availability and area of expertise.
 For example, if you are unable to commit to the Academic Year-Long Mentoring Program due to time constraints, you can come to campus and be a mentor for a morning or a guest lecturer in the classroom!

 The Role of the Mentor

-Mentors provide exceptional learning experiences for their Mentees; they have the ability to lead, inspire and motivate their Mentees by expanding their Mentee’s awareness, insight & perspective.
+Mentors provide exceptional learning experiences for their mentee(s); they have the ability to lead, inspire, and motivate their mentee(s) by expanding their awareness, insight, and perspective.

-The Mentor needs to be comfortable with the student’s expectations and confident that s/he can meet the student, by realistically assessing his/her own time commitments and experience.
-In some cases, when a student has no clear goals, the mentor may need to identify the way that s/he feels s/he can best assist the student by offering some options.
+Mentors needs to be comfortable with the mentee’s expectations and confident that that they can meet with their assigned student(s) by realistically assessing their own time commitments and experience.
+In some cases, when a mentee has no clear goals, mentors may need to identify the ways that they feel they can best assist the mentee.